 This article explains why you’ve found your session lost or a port forwarding rule disconnected after you put the app to the background, and presents a few tips that might help you to overcome the issue.

-Termius, like most of other apps, can’t run in the background due to a restriction of iOS.
+Termius, like most other apps, can’t run in the background due to a restriction of iOS.
 The latest version of iOS stops the app’s background processes almost immediately (in 20 or 30 seconds), while older versions would allow them to run for 2 - 3 minutes.

 That restriction exists for good reasons: to improve battery usage and performance of your device.
 However, it may present an obvious problem for users of Termius.
-Below is a few recommendations to overcome it.
+Below are a few recommendations to overcome it.

 screen or tmux can prevent losing the content of the terminal screen when the connection is lost.
 However, this tip isn’t relevant, when you switch to the background and a port forwarding rule is active.

 Hint: with a startup snippet, you can make tmux or screen start upon a connection.